pagkly/Zed/Investopedia4/Peter Principle What You Need to Know.md

 Dr. Peter further argued that employees tend to remain in positions for which they are incompetent because mere incompetence is rarely sufficient to cause the employee to be fired from the position.
 Ordinarily, only extreme incompetence causes dismissal.

-Most people will not turn down a promotion, especially if it comes with greater pay and prestige—even if they know they are unqualified for the position.
+Most people [[Will|will]] not turn down a promotion, especially if it comes with greater pay and prestige—even if they know they are unqualified for the position.

 ## Overcoming the Peter Principle